A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Appendix

 In this way, we introduce an approximate model to illustrate that the effective speed of the molecule travelling through the divertor is lower than the thermal velocity.\\

 In this random walk, the effective distance travelled is:

-where $N$ is the number of steps taken and $\lambda$ is the distance the molecule travels per step.
+where $N$ is the number of steps taken (number of collisions) and $\lambda$ is the distance the molecule travels per step.
 We assume that this distance is equal to the mean-free-path, obtained between two collisions:

 where $n$ is the relevant particle density and $\sigma$ is the cross-section.\\